Information about e-ako maths

 What is e-ako maths?

-- e-ako maths is a resource created to support students who are having difficulty developing a sound knowledge and understanding of place value, basic facts and fractions.
+- e-ako maths is a resource created to support students who are having difficulty developing a sound knowledge and understanding of place value, fractions, algebra and basic facts.

 - e-ako maths is designed to complement and support your existing teaching programme and is not intended to be a stand alone tool for teaching these important concepts.
 The supporting resources linked below will help integrate e-ako maths into your class programme.